Synclavier/Documentation/README.md

 # Synclavier
-Official Software and Documentation for the Synclavier® Digital Audio System
+Official User and Technical Documentation for the Synclavier® Digital Audio System